francesco-vaselli/GlucoseGuard/docs/overview1.md

 | Specificity    |  93.71%  |    92.29%    |    **98.85%**          |    98.40%         |        98.41%           |
 | NPV            |  93.97%  |    89.18%    |      **98.54%**        |    98.53%          |        98.50%           |

-This may be indicating that our models are learning some intrinsic feature of our dataset, which makes generalization on different data sources more difficult.
-On the other hand, given that the metrics have been calculated on a much larger sample than the previous one (about 33 times bigger), they may be considered more robust estimates of our models capacities.
-This issue has yet to be investigated further.
+This suggests that our models may have picked up unique features in our dataset, which hampers their generalizability across different data sources.
+However, these metrics, derived from a dataset 33 times larger than the initial one, may be considered more robust estimates of our models capacities.
+This warrants further investigation into our models' performance.

 ## Bayesian Hyperparameter Tuning with Keras